Intel-bigdata/OAP/oap-cache/oap/docs/Developer-Guide.md

 ##### Build the package
-You need to add -Ppersistent-memory to the build command line for building with DCPMM support.
-For Non-evictable cache strategy, you need to build with -Ppersistent-memory also.
+You need to add `-Ppersistent-memory` to build with PMem support.
+For `noevict` cache strategy, you also need to build with `-Ppersistent-memory` parameter.
 ```
 mvn clean -q -pl com.intel.oap:oap-cache -am  -Ppersistent-memory -DskipTests package
 ```